 Everything you need to know about working with remote teams effectively, in details

-One thing we don’t lack in our company is consistency – especially when it comes to working with remote employers, freelancers, and distributed teams.
+We don’t lack consistency in our company, especially when working with remote employers, freelancers, and distributed teams.
 Makes sense for a freelance platform, right?

-The same thing goes for our marketing team — we only have one person who chose to work at the office, and that’s me.
-As a content strategist, I’m responsible for the biggest part of our entire marketing — content (duh!), and everything that goes with it.
+The same goes for our marketing team — we only have one person chosen to work at the office, and that’s me.
+As a content strategist, I’m responsible for the biggest part of our entire marketing — content (duh!) and everything that goes with it.

-A little over a year ago, I became the first marketing hire, gained some initial traction with our experiments on content marketing, and, since then, have hired another in-house writer, PPC manager, marketing assistant that helps with the research, and outsourced to digital agencies and freelancers.
+A few years ago, I became the first marketing hire, gained some initial traction with our experiments on content marketing, and, since then, have hired another in-house writer, PPC manager, marketing assistant that helps with the research, and outsourced to digital agencies and freelancers.

-Back then, when we were just figuring out how to produce content at scale, I couldn’t find any articles that were written by someone who actually had experience with that kind of thing.
+Back then, when we were just figuring out how to produce content at scale, I couldn’t find any articles written by someone who had experience with that.
 So now, when I feel I’ve finally figured it out, I decided to write one.
-Just in case you are now at that point in your career where I once was.
+Just in case you are now where I once was at that point in your career.
 So, let’s start with the basics and layer it up.

 Basics of content strategy

 First things first – what is content strategy anyways?
-Simply put, it’s the way you plan, create, and distribute content, which constantly turns out to be efficient.
-There are as many strategies as there are strategists, so there’s no point in trying to list all of them here or to craft some kind of a universal content strategy template.
+Simply put, it’s how you plan, create, and distribute content that constantly turns out to be efficient.
+There are as many strategies as there are strategists, so there’s no point in trying to list them here or craft a universal content strategy template.
 I believe that the best content strategy is the one that works and that you’ve figured out yourself.
 So, I’ll just tell you about the digital content strategy that works for me.

 First of all, you’ll need some kind of content strategy map.
-In this regard, a great place to start is learning about your customers’ journeys.
+In this regard, learning about your customers’ journeys is a great place to start.
 Every person that faces a problem your business solves goes through 4 awareness stages:

-At each stage, your prospective customers will have their specific needs, interests, behaviors, and, most importantly, will search for different information and consume different types of content.
+At each stage, your prospective customers will have their specific needs, interests, and behaviors and, most importantly, will search for different information and consume different types of content.
 I’ll give you an example.

-Let’s say, you’re an owner of a digital marketing agency, and you’re the best at managing Facebook ads for small local restaurants.
-Naturally, your target audience is the owners of local restaurants, who want to get more clients.
+Let’s say you’re a digital marketing agency owner and are the best at managing Facebook ads for small local restaurants.
+Naturally, your target audience is the owners of local restaurants who want to get more clients.
 And one of them is Jeff.

-Jeff inherited the restaurant from his dad who’s been running the place for the past 40 years, had many loyal customers who enjoyed his tiny diner and comfort food.
+Jeff inherited the restaurant from his dad, who’s been running the place for the past 40 years, and had many loyal customers who enjoyed his tiny diner and comfort food.

-But Jeff wanted to do things differently, and chase his passion for the environment, so the restaurant that used to serve all day diabetes is now gluten-free and vegan.
-Another big change that came to the restaurant with Jeff, is that regulars are not a thing anymore.
+But Jeff wanted to do things differently, and chase his passion for the environment, so the restaurant that used to serve all-day diabetes is now gluten-free and vegan.
+Another big change to the restaurant with Jeff is that regulars are no longer a thing.

-So, Jeff needs to find new customers, but he has no idea where to start, and to be honest, so frustrated, he is still a little bit in denial.
+So, Jeff needs to find new customers, but he has no idea where to start, and to be honest, so frustrated that he is still a little bit in denial.
 At this moment, Jeff is completely unaware.

 A month after the re-opening, Jeff’s high-school friend, Sarah, comes to the restaurant.
 They haven’t seen each other in years.
-Sarah is now a marketer who works for an ocean-cleaning startup in Silicon Valley, and she absolutely loves Jeff’s idea and the food.
-She says it’s a shame the place isn’t yet packed with the customers and asks Jeff if he has done any marketing yet.
+Sarah is now a marketer who works for an ocean-cleaning startup in Silicon Valley, and she loves Jeff’s idea and the food.
+She says it’s a shame the place isn’t yet packed with customers and asks Jeff if he has done any marketing.

 Jeff feels slightly embarrassed.
-Having no clues on how to create a content strategy, he says he has done some advertising but tries to escape the conversion because he knows that the only marketing thing he’d done so far was buying a sandwich board.
+Having no clues on creating a content strategy, he says he has done some advertising but tries to escape the conversation because he knows the only marketing thing he’d done so far was buying a sandwich board.

 But Jeff doesn’t have any experience with digital marketing and wants to focus on his job as a chef and restaurant manager, so he needs to find a way to do it without getting his own hands dirty.
 At this point, he decides to find a local digital agency in Queens.

-Now Jeff, our solution-aware prospect, will be googling “best digital agencies in Queens” and will be clicking either on the lists of digital agencies, or their landing pages.
+Now Jeff, our solution-aware prospect, will be googling “best digital agencies in Queens” and clicking either on the lists of digital agencies or their landing pages.

-After a bit of research, Jeff narrows down to three options: you and two other competitors.
+After some research, Jeff narrows down to three options: you and two other competitors.
 He’s made it all the way through to being a product-aware lead.
 Now his only concern is which agency is better, and he will be using search queries that follow one of these formulas: